 For businesses considering voluntary benefits for the first time, it can be difficult to know where to begin.
 Speaking with a professional from a trusted provider like MetLife and receiving concrete answers to your questions can provide some clarity.

-Here are a few of Smith’s top tips to help streamline the enrollment process:
+Here are a few tips to help streamline the enrollment process:

-4. Partner with a broker or benefit consultant.
-In some cases, you can partner with a broker or consultant who will provide you with expert guidance and ensure you make the most of your benefit offerings.
+- Partner with a broker or benefit consultant.
+Partner with a broker or consultant who will provide you with expert guidance and ensure you make the most of your benefits offerings.

 [Read more: Managing Your Own Payroll & Benefits?
 Why It Might Be Time to Consider a PEO]